cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/envvalues/text.md

 `nodePort: {{ index $.Values.nodePort $.Values.werf.env }}`

-Now you both deloyments can easily be accessed from the browser.
+Now both deloyments can easily be accessed from the browser.

 # Check out the application